-Whatever the reason for your cycling, one thing’s for sure – your two-wheeled habit can be as good for your state of mind as it is for your body.
+Whatever the reason for your cycling, one thing’s for sure – your two-wheeled habit can be as good for your mental health as it is for your body.

-“Cycling is one of the most effective treatments for stress and in many cases has been proven to be as effective as medication – if not more so,” said Neil Shah, of the Stress Management Society, adding that many more doctors now prescribe exercise therapy as their most common treatment for stress and depression than they did five years ago.
+“Cycling is one of the most effective treatments for stress and in many cases has been proven to be as effective as medication – if not more so,” says Neil Shah of the Stress Management Society, adding that many more doctors now prescribe exercise therapy as their most common treatment for stress and depression than they did five years ago.

 “Riding a bike is ideal because it’s so accessible and achievable – and the mountain of scientific evidence pointing towards its stress-busting properties is growing by the day.

-“All too often, people look for a cure to stress once the horse has bolted, when it’s much healthier to develop ways to deal with stress on a day-to-day level before it gets to that stage,” Shah says.
+“All too often, people look for a cure to stress once the horse has bolted, when it’s much healthier to develop ways to deal with stress on a day-to-day level before it gets to that stage.”

 Why exercise feels good